School of Medicine

 Keith Van Haren, MD

-Assistant Professor of Neurology at the Stanford University Medical Center
+Assistant Professor of Neurology and of Pediatrics at the Stanford University Medical Center

 Current Research and Scholarly Interests Our research group is dedicated to innovating care for children with degenerative brain disorders.
 We are particularly focused on genetic and autoimmune disorders that cause damage to the myelin (the fatty insulation around the nerves) of the brain and spinal cord.
 X-linked adrenoleukodystrophy (genetic) and multiple sclerosis (autoimmune) are the prototypical examples of degenerative disorders of myelin and are the two disorders we study most intensively.